Here's what pro YouTuber Finn McKenty uses to work — and how it can elevate your WFH space | CNN Underscored

 - Director of operations for URM Academy, a leading online education platform for aspiring rock and metal producers.

-“I try to use the least possible gear that I can to get the job done,” says McKenty, who still has a pretty formidable YouTube setup that includes a Canon T7i DSLR camera and a Rode SCL 6 lavalier microphone.
-But many of his favorite gadgets are less-fancy peripherals that can end up making a big difference.
+“I try to use the least possible gear that I can to get the job done,” says McKenty, who still has a pretty formidable YouTube setup that includes a Canon T7i DSLR camera and a Rode SC6-L lavalier microphone.
+But many of his favorite gadgets are less fancy peripherals that can end up making a big difference.
 Here’s a quick look at some of his kit.

 Finn McKenty’s favorite gadgets